 Concepts

-To help you understand how the Blocky Attestation Service works, we need to explain a few key trusted computing concepts.
+To help you understand how the Blocky Attestation Service (Blocky AS) works, we need to explain a few key trusted computing concepts.
 In this section we give a brief intro into Trusted Execution Environments (TEEs) and the guarantees they provide.
 We also go over TEE attestations and how they are used to verify TEE execution.
 Finally, we explain the TEE attestations produced by Blocky Attestation Service, specifically Enclave Attestations and Transitive Attestations and how they work together to speed up the verification process.

 Trusted Execution Environments